Down in El Paso He Fell in Love…

 Esteban delved into poetry after his first album, Serenade to the Moon, was released.

 “I’m not sure why I love writing poetry, but as with different notes on the piano, where my heart wants to tell a story with a melody, my heart also wants to tell a story with words that allow you to look at life in a way you’ve never seen before.”

 Esteban’s poetry covers a range of human emotions as it is direct extension of his music.
 At his live performances, he includes select readings from his poetry, with each poem reflecting the inspiration behind the piece of the same name.

 Esteban has released three albums under his own label called Descanso Music, the Spanish word for restful.
 Esteban has toured the country coast to coast, from Los Angeles to Lincoln Center’s Alice Tully Hall in New York City and many places in between.
 He is currently working on his first book of original poetry, which will be a companion piece to his Serenade to the Moon album.
+It is scheduled for release in spring 2023.
 Esteban resides in Santa Barbara, California.